Booming Gibraltar fears new era of sour relations with Spain

 Spain, meanwhile, complains that Gibraltar is soft on money-laundering, contraband and tax evasion.
 All issues that Gibraltar insists it has cleaned up.

-Spain claims Gibraltar imports volumes of cigarettes out of proportion with its consumption every year.
+Spain says it seized 139 million illegal cigarettes smuggled in from Gibraltar last year.
 Gibraltar has no sales tax, so cigarettes cost 60 percent of what they cost in Spain.

 Just inside Gibraltar, within sight of Spanish customs agents, stands a small kiosk where a harried sales clerk sells cigarette cartons to a perpetual line of customers, many of whom stop there every day.